 As of February 2018, the filing fee for Form 1023-EZ is $275, and $600 for the full Form 1023.

 Processing time will take from 2 weeks to a few months depending on the form you used, how long your application was, how well it was written, and what activities and programs your New York 501(c)(3) nonprofit NGO will have.
 If all goes well, you will receive an Affirmative Determination Letter from the IRS as proof of your New York nonprofit’s 501(c)(3) status.

-Registering your 501(c)(3) Nonprofit NGO with the New York Charities Bureau
+Register 501(c)(3) Nonprofit Organization with the New York Charities Bureau

-Congratulations!
 Mission accomplished!
-You now have a New York 501(c)(3) Nonprofit NGO.
+Your New York 501(c)(3) Nonprofit NGO is fully set up.
 Now go change the world!